skx/ephemeris/README.md

 My expectation was that the use of an intermediary SQLite database would allow content to be generated in a very flexible and extensible fashion, however over time it became apparant that I didn't need things to be too flexible!

-In short this project was born to replace chronicle, and perform the things I actually need, rather than what I suspected I might enjoy.
+In short this project was born to __replace__ chronicle, and perform the things I actually need, rather than what I _suspected_ I might want.

 ## Chronicle Migration